-Powered by Claude — your 24/7 GTA mortgage specialist
+Powered by Claude — your 24/7 Ontario mortgage specialist

 CK

 Hello!
-I'm ClearKey's mortgage AI, trained on Canadian mortgage rules, OSFI stress test guidelines, and GTA market realities.
+I'm ClearKey's mortgage AI, trained on Canadian mortgage rules, OSFI stress test guidelines, and Ontario market realities.

 Run the calculator on the left, or ask me anything — from first-time buyer programs to self-employed qualification strategies.
 I'm here to give you straight answers.